HUNTSVILLE EIGHTEEN WHEELER ACCIDENT LAWYERS

 Calling the police department is especially important step if you feel any pain or injury as a result of the accident.
 Remember, if there is a lawsuit latter on, your counterpart in the accident may have a completely different story when the matter reaches court than the one that he or she tells you at the scene of the accident.
 A police report of the accident will help your insurance claim and any liability claims.
 Ask the officer how to get a copy of the accident report and note the officer’s name and badge number.
 If possible, get the police report number from the officer.
 It is important to have the police create an accident report to document the facts of the accident.
 The police report should include all the relevant information, including the names, addresses, phone numbers and insurance companies of all parties involved in the accident.
 If you are physically able to do so, ask the reporting officer if they obtained the insurance information of the other driver(s).
 In the event that the police do not come to the accident scene and make a report, you should obtain the following information from the other drivers: Their name, address, driver’s license number, telephone number, insurance company and policy number, the name of the owner of the other vehicle, names and addresses of other passengers.

 If you receive a traffic ticket, it does not mean you are guilty of a traffic offense or that you’re responsible for the accident.
+You may want to look for lawyers in Texas like at the Beltz Law Firm if you receive any Dallas traffic tickets that you plan on contesting.
 Be aware that you may hurt your claim for damages from the other driver if you plead guilty.
 Consult Ferguson & Ferguson and an insurance agent before pleading guilty to a traffic offense.
 Cooperate with the police at the scene.
 Provide them with the basic facts.
 You are not required to offer your opinion about who was at fault.
 Get the name and badge number of officers involved in the investigation of the accident.
 If serious personal injury is involved -call an attorney as soon as possible.
 You should report your accident to your insurance company.

 Don’t make any comments to anyone about the accident until the police arrive.
 When the police officer arrives, give the police officer the facts and answer his or her questions, but do not make admissions of guilt or give opinions of who was at fault.
 Do not leave the scene of the accident until the police officer either leaves or tells you to leave.
 The only exceptions to this should be if you are seriously injured or if you have to leave with someone who is seriously injured.
 When you exchange information with the other driver and give the facts to the police, do not feel obligated to admit responsibility for the accident.
 The things that you say immediately following an accident may be used against you during the course of litigation.
 You may think that you were responsible for the accident and later learn that the other driver caused it or the other driver was equally at fault for the accident.
 Do not guess at what might have caused accident.